MimiOnuoha/Philosophy-of-Data/week-1/semester-setup.md

 This guide assumes that you have a Macbook.
 Terms in `monospace` are either code or things that you will need to type into the terminal and then press enter.
 Don't type the `$` that may precede some of these terms.

-## Setting up our computers

-We'll be using the console, or the terminal, a lot this semester, so you'll have many chances to get familiar with it.
-Don't worry if some of the things that we do in this guide are confusing to you, it'll all make sense in time.

-1. **Install homebrew** </br> [Homebrew](https://brew.sh/) is a package manager for your OSX (the operating system that Macs run), it will help us manage programs on the computer. </br></br> To install, copy and paste this into your terminal window: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` </br></br>*Note:* if you get an error saying that you don't have permission to install this, you may have to sudo the command.
-That means typing in the word `sudo` before the command, and pressing return.
-You'll then be prompted to enter your password; type it in and press return, and be aware that as a security measure nothing may show up in the screen even though you're typing.

-2. **Use homebrew to install Ruby** </br> Type `brew install ruby` in your terminal.

-3. **Download RubyGems** </br>Go [here](https://rubygems.org/pages/download/) and download the zip of RubyGems.

-4. **Download Sublime Text** </br> Available [here](https://www.sublimetext.com).

 ## Setting up Git and Github
 Most of the resources and materials and our class will be available on Github.
 You won't need Git or a Github account to interface with those materials, but it will make things easier for you, and will be useful when it comes to the blogs.